-This is a video guide to explain what the term Field Office means within the KPA EHS system.
+This is a video guide to explain what the term Field Office means within the KPA Flex system.

 I’m going to start out by going to the control panel, which I have admin access to the website and so I can see that.

 If you can’t see it, you could talk to your administrator and have them give you permission within the roles and permissions and then there’s a field offices permission where you would be able to actually make changes for field offices right there.